Digitization

 Apart from IBM, only a handful of companies have explicitly confirmed the connection between the introduction of artificial intelligence and layoffs. freezing of employment.

-Last December, the Swedish company Klarna Inc. predicted just that, with tools like OpenAI's ChatGPT expected to reduce the time for certain tasks.
-CEO Sebastian Siemiatkowski told the Telegraph that they needed fewer people to do the same amount of work.
-"The most appropriate thing for us at the moment is to say that we are not hiring at the moment and we are waiting to see how things unfold", he said Klarna's public relations representative.
+In December last year, Swedish company Klarna Inc. announced just that, with tools like OpenAI’s ChatGPT supposedly cutting the time it takes to complete certain tasks.
+CEO Sebastian Siemiatkowski told the Telegraph that they require fewer people to do the same amount of work."It is most appropriate for us at this time to say that we are not hiring at the moment and are waiting to see how things develop," he said. said Klarna's public relations representative.

 All these companies that we have highlighted so far are not the only ones that think alike, although most of them do not say it out loud.
 Three out of four Fortune 500 companies that participated in a Gallup survey last year claim that they see how artificial intelligence will begin to replace employees within three years.